- What is this conference about?

 - Will there be rituals?

-- Some workshops will have rituals incorporate in what they are doing, but we are not promoting any ritual practice or group of practices.
+- There will be a Samhain Ritual on Friday evening, Norseworking on Saturday is a powerful healing ritual, and there’s the Cacao ceremony and a there may be other guided meditations and small rituals in the workshops.
+We do not promote any ritual practice or group of practices.
 It would be difficult if not impossible to separate spiritual practices from energy working, and we are trying to reach out to everyone.
 This is an interfaith conference.
 We’d like it if various faiths could explain and perhaps show each other what their rituals are like, but there will be no rituals that include any participant who doesn’t volunteer for it.
 Opening and ceremonies will not be rituals.

 - Will there be special activities for Children?